RIKEN-RCCS/lens3/v2/doc/setting-guide.md

 First check the systemd logs.
 Diagnosing errors before a start of logging is tricky.

-A log of Lens3-Reg may include a string "EXAMINE THE GUNICORN LOG", which indicates a Gunicorn process finishes by some reason.
+A log of Registrar may include a string "EXAMINE THE GUNICORN LOG", which indicates a Gunicorn process finishes by some reason.
 Check the logs of Gunicorn.